 If you need a dessert to whip up in no time to bring to a party or event, or serve at your own party or event, this is an obvious choice that coconut lovers will go crazy for.

-This easy coconut pie has an extremely short ingredients list:
+This crustless coconut pie has an extremely short ingredients list:

 - Sweetened coconut flakes